Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Intent Classification¶

-The first node classifies the user query into a scenario using bilingual (EN/RU) keyword matching and optional LLM fallback.
+The first node in the graph classifies the user query into a scenario using bilingual (EN/RU) keyword matching with optional LLM fallback.

 # Called internally by the graph